pantheon-systems/documentation/source/docs/articles/sites/code/using-sendgrid-to-deliver-email-with-wordpress-and-drupal.md

 Using a code block like that will ensure that SendGrid is enabled wherever that settings.php file is used, and allows you to push the configuration from Dev to Test to Live.

 ## <a name="deliverability"></a>Checking Deliverability in SendGrid
-For the sake of ease, your first few tests should be to email addresses that you control directly.
-If the email(s) do not appear in a timely manner to their destinations, you can see why within your SendGrid account dashboard.
-First, log into [SendGrid](https://sendgrid.com/marketing/login).
-Once you're done so, there will be a link in the SendGrid site navigation for "Email Activity".
+For testing purposes, your first few deliveries should be to email addresses that you control directly.
+You can track and measure unique aspects of mail behaviors from within your site's SendGrid account, which should be monitored regularly.

+First, log into [SendGrid](https://sendgrid.com/marketing/login) and select Email Activity from within the site navigation.

 ![SendGrid logged in user navigation](/source/docs/assets/images/sendgrid-user-navbar.png)​

-Click on "Email Activity".
-You will be taken to a page with a simple form marked "Search by email".
-Enter the email address you sent the missing test message to, and click the "Search" button.
+You will be taken to a page with a simple form marked Search by email.
+Enter the email address desired for the inquiry, and click the Search button.
 SendGrid will search through your mail queue for any messages sent to that address.
-For further options, select the "Search Options" link to the right of the "Search" button.
+For additional search parameters, select the Search Options link to the right of the Search button.

 ![SendGrid email search options](/source/docs/assets/images/sendgrid-search-options.png)​

-For further in depth reports on email activity, email client statistics, etc, you can investigate both the "Statistic" and "Email Reports" links as well.
+You can explore the Statistics and Email Reports links from within your site's account to gain insight into email activity, statistics on email clients, and much more.

 ## Congratulations!